 «Dongkyun Vak is a young artist who investigates the relationship between reality and photographic depiction through the medium of photography.
 His idea of exploring the influence of technology on our visual environment was impressive, combined as it was with clear imagery and flawless aesthetics.
 This marked the beginning of an attempt to present the visuality of the Anthropocene remote from environmental disasters,» says Axel Schwarzer, Chairman of the Vontobel Art Commission.

 «A New Gaze 3» is curated by Luisa Baselgia, Vontobel Art Collection, and Urs Stahel, founder and former director of Photo Museum Winterthur.
-In spring 2021, a publicly accessible exhibition will be presented in Vontobel’s main building at Gotthardstrasse 43 in Zurich.
+The exhibition will be opened on September 10, 2021 in Vontobel’s main building at Gotthardstrasse 43 in Zurich.
 A publication designed by Teo Schifferli will also be published.

 About Dongkyun Vak